 Churches continue to respond actively to the climate crisis with disaster relief to support low-income communities and ecosystems most impacted by climate-related disasters.
 They are also working to build resilient and sustainable communities and economies that can create jobs and prevent future disasters.
 Churches are partnering with youth, indigenous communities, civil and human rights organizations, the international community, and others to address inequality and strengthen the movement for climate justice.

 2020 will be a pivotal year for the United States, and the world, with a U.S. general election that will set the course for many years ahead.
 As people of faith, we see the political reality of this time.
 Yet we also hold hope for a time yet to come when all people, regardless of race, gender, economic status, ability, or age will realize the full vision of God’s desire for a just community and a flourishing Earth.

 To advance this vision, we are called to speak out for justice – climate justice and economic justice.
-Join us at EAD 2020 to imagine and advocate for an Earth and its people restored.
+Join us to imagine and advocate for an Earth and its people restored.

 “This territory is not ours, it’s not mine, it’s not yours.
 It belongs to the generation yet to come.” ~ Maritza Naforo, Huitoto indigenous leader, Colombia

 “We look for — and speed the coming of — the new heavens and a new earth, where justice is at home” (2 Pet.
 3:12,13).